tranvanh/trade-mockup/README.md

+[### Note:
+Purpose of this project is to practice various technical topics as thread safety, networking, design patterns, heavy load handling, optimization.
+Overall goal is to build efficent mock trading platform having multiple clients connecting to one single server, acting as a market and processing the orders.

 # Client Application
 - Sends orders to server in json format
 - Option to simulate order creations for stress testing